As if there is something called compiler theory. I have been able to

 4 basic operations, "compare", "subtract", "branch", and "move".
 Let the

 programmer do everything else.
-No!
+I don't think so!

 Partitioning of Information: